-The G8 Summit was followed very keenly.
-But this was less on account of the importance of the G8 itself.
-Rather, it was because of a whole series of other events associated with the Summit (the G8+G5, the Major Economies Forum), and because of a keen interest in the positions of particular countries, especially the United States and China.
-There is by and large consensus that the G8 itself is an anachronism that has outlived its usefulness.
+The G8 summit was followed very closely.
+This had less to do with the importance of the G8 itself than it did with a whole series of other events associated with the summit (such as the G8+5 and the MEF), and because of a keen interest in the positions of particular countries, especially the United States and China.
+There is, by and large, a consensus that the G8 itself is an anachronism that has outlived its usefulness.
 Some commentators put it even more strongly.
 The unwillingness of a number of European nations to give up their seats at the global high table has itself become an obstacle to global governance reform.
-The Indian prime minister's strong letter to the G8 called for the reform of the United Nations Security Council, and for global governance to adjust to new power shifts in world politics.
-India's prime minister got high marks for reiterating this stand; and several G8 members were presented as being obstacles to change in global governance.
+The Indian prime minister's strong letter to the G8 called for the reform of the UN Security Council, and for global governance to adjust to new power shifts in world politics.
+India's prime minister got high marks for reiterating this stand, and several G8 members were presented as being obstacles to change in global governance.

 On other substantive issues, there was a sense that India protected its interests quite well.
-The commitment of all countries to fight protectionism and conclude the Doha round has been loudly applauded, though there is some uncertainty of what compromises this might entail on India's part.
+The commitment of all countries to fight protectionism and conclude the Doha Round has been loudly applauded, though there is some uncertainty of what compromises this might entail on India's part.
 But there is a sense that India does not want to be seen to play spoiler on trade issues, and so progress may be possible after all.

 There is a perception that on climate change issues, both the G8 and the associated meeting did not make any major breakthroughs.
-The fact that there are still significant differences between Americans and Europeans on emissions targets lends credence to the view of developing countries that the developed world is still not serious about discharging its responsibilities in cutting emissions.
-There is a sense that most of the key issues - baselines to be used for emission cuts, funding, technology transfer regimes - still remain deadlocked.
+The fact that there are still significant differences between Americans and Europeans on emissions targets, lends credence to developing countries' view that the developed world is still not serious about discharging its responsibilities in cutting emissions.
+There is a sense that most of the key issues - baselines to be used for emission cuts, funding and technology transfer regimes - still remain deadlocked.
 Against this backdrop, developing countries are right to dig in their heels and not agree to any binding targets.
-The two thoughts in the final communiqué that have drawn most attention on climate change issues are the request to G20 finance ministers to come up with concrete suggestions on financing before the next G20 summit, and the possibilities of global cooperation on energy.
+The two thoughts in the final communiqué that have drawn the most attention on climate change issues are the request to G20 finance ministers to come up with concrete suggestions on financing before the next G20 summit, and the possibilities of global cooperation on energy.
 But there is no confidence yet that the summits have produced a credible road map on climate change.

-Interestingly, opinion was somewhat divided on India's clubbing itself with China on this issue.
-This is so for two reasons.
+Interestingly, opinion was somewhat divided on India linking itself with China on this issue, for two reasons.
 First, China's per capita emissions are considerably higher than India's.
 There is a line of argument that it is not in India's interests for India and China to be clubbed together, either by the developed world or through a form of selfidentification.
-Second, domestically there is beginning to be some recognition that India does need to think about the nature of its own development path, and following China may not be desirable.
-While there is overwhelming support that India should not take on binding targets, the summit at least occasioned some discussion on whether India's international position should crowd out domestic discussion of India's development path.
-President Obama's views on nuclear proliferation, the NPT review and the status of the CTBT, were matters of considerable interest to India.
-But on these matters, there is by and large a wait-andwatch attitude in India.
+Second, domestically, there is beginning to be some recognition that India does need to think about the nature of its own development path, and following China may not be desirable.
+While there is overwhelming support that India should not take on binding targets, the summit at least provided an opportunity for some discussion on whether India's international position should crowd out domestic discussion of India's development path.
+President Obama's views on nuclear proliferation, the Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons and the status of the Comprehensive Test Ban Treaty were matters of considerable interest to India.
+But on these matters, there is, by and large, a wait-and-watch attitude in India.